FioDev/Procedural-Tectonics/README.md

 Currently, the simulation is capable of generating set dimensions of terrain at a time.
 The exact dimensions of which can be selected from the generation menu before the simulation begins.

+Users wishing to participate in a study related to this program, its outputs, and its usability with various individuals on various systems are invited to participate at their own leisure while the study remains open.
+An informed consent form can be distributed by @FioDev on request, after which a link to the studies' questionaire will be provided.

 ## Controls

 The following keybinds should be read to understanding to operate the simulation effectivley.